Boxing Glove Weight Guide

 Are heavier boxing gloves safer?

-While a 16oz boxing glove adds more resistance to your ability to throw a fast punch, a 16oz glove with a thin amount knuckle padding can still hurt your opponent and yourself, whereas a 16oz glove with thicker knuckle padding may not cause the same amount of impact or damage.
+While 16oz boxing gloves add more resistance to your ability to throw a punch, a 16oz glove with a thin layer of knuckle padding can still hurt your opponent and your hands.

-If you compare a 12oz & 16oz of the same model of boxing gloves, you can safely assume that the 16oz glove will provide less risk of injury as the added resistance on your body makes throwing a punch of the same intensity, harder to throw!
+If you were to compare a 12oz and 16oz of the same model, you can safely assume that the 16oz glove will be a larger glove and provide less risk of injury.

-Be sure to check the features of your boxing gloves to ensure they offer you the protection you are looking for!
+Be sure to check the build quality and features of your boxing gloves to ensure they offer you the protection you need.

-My coach told me I have to wear a certain weight?
+Your coach told you to wear a certain weight?

-Ask one of our friendly team & we can gladly point you in the right direction to finding the perfect glove for you.
+Or even better, ask one of our friendly team and we can gladly point you in the right direction to finding the perfect glove for you.

-Do I need more than 1 pair of boxing gloves?
+Do you need more than 1 pair of boxing gloves?

-If you are involved with boxing, kickboxing, Muay Thai or other combat sport,
+If you are training heavily and are involved with boxing, kickboxing, Muay Thai or other combat sports.

-Our team would recommend you have 2 pairs in your training kit.
+Our team highly recommends you have 2 pairs in your training kit.

-Having 2 pairs of boxing gloves ensures you have a pair for sparring & another for bag work as they would typically be different weights.
+Having 2 pairs of boxing gloves ensures you have a pair for sparring and another for bag work as they would typically be different weights.

 Once you understand what you need in a pair of boxing gloves,